ElesCloud/ESCDocuments/HANDBOOK.md

 ### General Conduct
 1. All ESC personnel should strive to exhibit conduct that reflects Chapter Two: Code principles at all times.
 2. Interpersonal conflicts between members should be resolved by a cool-headed conversation first, if at all possible.
 If a dispute arises that cannot be settled this way, or if there is a situation that requires immediate intervention, the situation should be escalated to officer staff.
 2. Disciplinary actions are administered by officer staff or members of the Omega Bureau.
 Officers and Omega Bureau Arbiters are afforded the full trust of Command and the discretion to administer as they see fit.
-This includes up to removal or banning if necessary.
    - All decisions made by officers and the Omega Bureau are considered final (barring overrides by a Director).
-     - Attempts to argue with, ignore, or otherwise circumvent these decisions will be met with additional disciplinary measures.
+     - Attempts to argue with, ignore, or circumvent these decisions will be met with additional, harsher disciplinary measures.
-3. ESC personnel will follow the established chain of command.
+3. ESC personnel will follow chain of command.
-   - Nobody should go straight to Command staff without a good reason.
-Command staff oversee day-to-day operations and are typically very busy.
-     - This does not mean Command should never be approached, but their limited free time should be respected.
    - The vast majority of issues that crop up can and should be addressed by either a direct supervisor, NCO, or officer.
-These resources should be used first.
+These resources should be consulted **first**.
+   - Command staff oversee day-to-day operations and are typically busy.
+Nobody should go straight to Command without a good reason.
+   - This does not mean that Command can't be approached *ever*, but their limited free time should be respected and they should be seen as a last resort.

 ### Visitors
 1. We want new people to come see our sim and join us.
-Unarmed visitors will be treated like guests unless they cause problems.
+Unarmed visitors will be treated like guests if they behave.
-   - If a visitor acts up, whoever is in charge on sim at the time should send the visitor a warning in IMs to stop what they are doing.
+   - If a visitor causes a problem, they should be contacted by IM and warned to stop before any other action is taken.
-   - If the individual is griefing, an estate manager should be contacted to intervene.
+     - Exception: if the individual is clearyly griefing, an estate manager (NCO+) should be contacted to intervene immediately if not already present.
-   - All estate management actions are logged.
-Recordings and screen captures should be forwarded to officer staff.
+   - All estate management actions from official warnings up are to be logged.
+Recordings and screen captures of incidents should be forwarded to officer staff.

-2. Armed (weapons drawn) individuals that exit the attacker spawn are generally considered hostile.
+2. Armed (that is, weapons attached AND drawn) individuals that exit the attacker spawn are generally considered hostile.
-   - A visitor who is not known to regularly attack ESC should be given an opportunity to disarm.
+   - ExceptioN: a visitor who is not known to regularly attack ESC should be given an opportunity to disarm.
 An IM request to stand down is sufficient.
-   - If the visitor is given an opportunity to disarm and fails to comply in a reasonable amount of time, they are a hostile target.
+   - If a visitor is given an opportunity to disarm and then moves out of the spawn area, but fails to comply with the warning, they are considered a target.

-3. Visitors invited by ESC personnel are allowed in restricted areas with the stipulation that the invitee is solely responsible for their guest's behavior.
+3. Visitors invited by ESC personnel may be allowed in restricted areas with supervision.
+   - The invitee of the guest is solely responsible for their guest's behavior.
-   - Individuals who abuse this trust may have their privilege to bring friends revoked or face additional discipline as needed.
+   - Individuals who abuse this privilege or invite poorly-behaved guests may have the privilege revoked or face additional discipline.

 ### Combat Protocols
 1. During combat, the designated officer in charge (OIC) is the individual responsible for all combat-related decisions.
-   - OIC directives must be followed by everyone regardless of rank for the duration of that particular combat event.
-Despite the implication of the name, OICs are not always and do not necessarily need to be officers.
+   - OIC directives must be followed by everyone regardless of rank for the duration of an event.
+Despite the implication of the name, OICs do not necessarily need to be officers.
    - Any messages from opponents should be passed to the OIC to be addressed and not responded to individually.
-This is to ensure communication stays clear.
    - The OIC should be given a reasonable amount of time to address problems.
 If there are multiple issues, they should be IMed to the OIC in a list.
 Recordings and screenshots should be forwarded to the OIC if they are obtained.
 For some issues, proof is the only way to get a resolution.
-   - During active combat, the HUD will display a Message of the Day that lists authorized gear.
-This should be consulted **before** asking anyone.
+   - During active combat, the HUD will display a Message of the Day that lists specific gear authorizations for that event.
+All participants are expected to pay attention to the MOTD.
      - If you can't determine if something has been authorized, do not assume it has been.
-Stick to basic gear if you do not have confirmation.
+Stick to general authorization-level items until you have confirmation.

-2. ESC primarily makes use of Discord for external text and voice communication, including announcements.
+2. ESC primarily makes use of Discord for external text and voice communication, including announcements and recordkeeping.
    - Personnel are generally expected to be able to at least log in to hear what is going on.
-Being able to talk is NOT required; many folks make use of text-to-speech.
+Being able to talk is NOT required.
+Many folks make use of the included text-to-speech system.
    - ESC personnel should have their nicknames set to match their SL username or display name, or at least have it in parentheses.
    - Observe COMSEC.
 Things discussed in internal channels should stay in internal channels.
-     - No, this is not the super-spy era of the 2010s ("Fairy-god FRUMENTARII!"), but that doesn't mean you should share stuff with people outside of the group.

 3. During any combat operations, communcation should be limited to combat-pertinent conversation.
 Light banter is fine, but it should not overwhelm combat pertinent communication, be disruptive, or be overly toxic or negative.
    - Individuals who become upset or find themselves complaining a lot are strongly recommended to take a break.
-   - Participants who fail to comply with a request to pipe down may be removed from combat, have pay docked, or be muted temporarily.
+   - Participants who fail to comply with a request to pipe down may be removed from combat and further disciplined.
    - ESC personnel are not permitted to mute other ESC personnel except in rare approved cases.
 If there is an interpersonal problem, it should be resolved in other ways.

 4. Gear restrictions apply.
    - ESC personnel may only use gear made available from the official armory, no exceptions.
-     - Non-standard and unreleased versions of ESC gear are reserved for R&D/QA and are only permitted for the purpose of testing official projects.
+     - Non-standard and unreleased versions of ESC gear are reserved for R&D/QA and are only permitted for the purpose of official testing and development.
      - Personal project items and independently commissioned works are prohibited.
-     - Commercially sold variants of weapons made by some ESC creators exist, however, these variants are prohibited for use by personnel.
+     - Some items in the ESC armory have commercially-sold variants.
+These variants are not permitted for use.
-   - A [gear authorization list](https://epsilonsecurityconsulting.net/viewtopic.php?f=10&t=36) for individual ESC items is maintained by the Combat Operations department.
+   - A gear authorization list is is maintained by the Combat Operations department alongside Command and can be found [here]([https://epsilonsecurityconsulting.net/viewtopic.php?f=10&t=36](https://docs.google.com/spreadsheets/d/1vA7HMS7XBYfRmdiyk6tgSjBokKoKGt3hl99ncaxuKIo/edit#gid=0)).
-     - Internal only - you must be logged in to view this page.
-   -  Civilians have a [separate list](https://epsilonsecurityconsulting.net/viewtopic.php?f=2&t=641) (public) of approved gear.
+   -  ESC Subcontractors have their own list of approved gear to use, found [here](https://github.com/ElesCloud/ESCDocuments/blob/main/Subcontractors.md).

 #### Defensive Protocols
 1. Some attackers who come to fight don't organize under a group and instead fight independently.
 These "lone wolves" typically come with lower-quality firepower and less tactical advantage than participants in an organized group do.
-To keep things fair, lone wolves should be handled on a strictly one-to-one ratio.
+To keep things fair, lone wolves should be handled on a one-to-one ratio.
 Limited exceptions apply as noted below:
    - The attacker(s) use equipment more powerful than what the defenders have available and the only way to compensate the imbalance is to add more defenders.
    - Additional ESC personnel are invited by the lone wolf.
 2. All ESC personnel are expected to be aware of our own sim rules.
 The most recent edition can be found [here](https://github.com/Nivanglus/Epsilon-Rules/blob/master/Rules.md).